The-Extra-Project/Extra_surface_repo/README.md

 - then run the script `$ ./run_lidarhd.sh`

 # dev manual
+In this section, the main workflow for LAS lidar point cloud processing is detailled

+## Parameters setting / General information
+The actuel parametrization is made to produce a "good" result on the LiDARHD dataset.
+Because  of the approximate line of sight estimation (bad estimation on the building) The algorithm confidence is drastically decrese in order to be able to reconstructe building (otherwise many surfaces where the normal is horizontal are badly oriented)
+The priority is actually to improve the sensor origin estimation.

-## Inputs
+## LAZ preprocessing
-A folder with inside :
-- a Set of ply files with, for each 3D points
+The first step is to transform a LAZ file to a ply with with the following fileds
   - x,y,z (3D points cloud coordinate)
-  - x_origin,y_origin,z_origin (Sensor origine coordinate)
+  - x_origin,y_origin,z_origin (Sensor origin coordinate)
+And the algorithm parameter
   - metadata.xml files

+The origin of the sensor is estimated by using the adaptated code from CGAL to estimate the line of sight

+## Surface reconstruction
+Two workflow are aviable,
+- a monothread workflow that takes a ply file and produce many result with different regularization parameter (good for test)
+- A distributed workflow, scheduled with apache spark.

-## LAZ preprocessing
+## Lod Surface
-A workflow exists to preprocess a las file into a ply with sensor origin approximation see the run_lidar.sh
+While the distributed surface reconstruction is calculated we provide a tool to produce a different level of detail mesh 'services/mesh23dtile/'

-## Todos
+# Todos
 - ☐ improving line of sight estimation